-Bad breath is one of those things no one wants to deal with.
+Bad breath, or halitosis, is one of those things no one wants to deal with.
 Not only is it embarrassing to have with other people around – it’s just downright unhealthy.

 Bad breath is caused by a number of factors.
 Bacteria in the mouth and food or plaque buildup are the main culprits.
 But, even more serious causes, such as gingivitis and gum disease, can have long-lasting health impacts on your mouth and the rest of your body.

 While you should always consult your dentist if you have chronic bad breath, there are several habits anybody can adopt that will fight bad breath and leave your mouth healthier and happier.

 Take a look at these four ways to get rid of bad breath.
 Have you tried any of these, or have any other methods?
 Leave a comment!